ArtemBernatskyy/ansible-proxy/README.md

 ### How to use
 - get Digitalocean API token and put it in `config.py`
-- `./digital.py --create 2` to create 2 proxy servers
+- `python digital.py --create 2` to create 2 proxy servers
-- `./digital.py --destroy True` to destroy all proxy servers
+- `python digital.py --destroy True` to destroy all proxy servers

 handy Chrome extension `https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif`